 Named for the willow trees located around the property, the restaurant has a quiet ambiance with décor in soft muted colors, perfect for those wanting a romantic dinner or just a peaceful atmosphere after a day of wine tasting in the Santa Ynez Valley.
 The cuisine is excellent, featuring flavorful and fresh ingredients from local farms, gardens, and ranches.
 The wine list is outstanding.
 The charming Chef Sergio Renteria takes all the care to make sure you enjoy your meal, especially if you have dietary restrictions as I have.
 Being a group of four, we were able to try many options on the menu, all of which were artistically presented by

 Our dining experience at The Willows started with our friendly server Greg.
-I highly recommend you request Greg as you will be wined and dined to your heart’s con, and shallots.
-For me, the Oyster was sautéed with spinach, white wine, shallots and topped with microgreens.
+I highly recommend you request Greg, as you will be wined and dined to your heart’s content.

 With our entrees, we savored a well-balanced, very drinkable 2009 Three Saints Cabernet Sauvignon from Happy Canyon.

 You cannot depart The Willows Restaurant without trying their desserts, which are a must, so leave room for a real treat.
 We devoured the Brioche Bread Pudding with crème anglaise, caramel, brandy, and vanilla gelato.
 The Crème Brulee with Tahitian vanilla and caramelized brown sugar.
 The pìece de résistance, the Mousse, which combined white and dark chocolate with Chambord, and placed in a chocolate cup and topped with raspberries.

 Our dining experience was extremely satisfying.
 I can easily say it exceeded our expectations for the evening.
 I am looking forward to returning and trying other menu choices as the season changes.